 Pallets have gone from a cool invention to an essential part of the logistics industry.
 A flat structure that makes it easy to load products onto and then move, and move again, over and over.
 They might be moved by forklift or front loader or other mechanical means.
 For years most of them have been made from wood, but plastic pallets are swiftly taking over.
-So, you ask, what are plastic pallets made of?
+So, you ask, how are plastic pallets made?

 The type of plastic used, the way it is used to make a plastic pallet, and the way the pallet is designed all contribute not only to the look of the pallet, but its strength, durability and impact resistance.
 Unlike wood pallets, plastic pallets can be easily designed and made for any application, from barrels to food grade, pharmaceutical ready.

 They can be made from a variety of different plastics, all which have different properties, such as strength or impact resistance.
 Some of them come in pellet form to be melted down at the manufacturing facility.
 Some pallets are made from other consumer plastic products that have been recycled to be turned back into usable products.
 That material is cleaned, tested, put in a grinder, and then melted back into a resin.

 Polypropylene (PP) is the most common plastic used to make plastic pallets.
 This type of plastic is very durable, with impact and tensile strength.
 Durability is an important feature as the longer life it has, the more trips it can make, the better the overall cost for the shipper and, ultimately, the consumer.

 The consumer recycling code for PP is 5.
 The types of goods recycled under number 5 to make the resin used for these pallets include: laundry/dish detergent, milk, shampoo, conditioner, also various toys, and grocery bags.